smoya/ratio/docs/decisions.md

     > because the cache will not contain a copy of the whole database but just a list of most recently used.
 Otherwise each service
     > instance will require a potentially big a mount of memory (at least the same as Redis).
   - The hit wil not be directly persisted in Redis but eventually.
 The client should not wait such write.

+## Rate limit algorithm
+The chosen algorithm for calculating the rate limit is "Slide window of timestamps" (this is how I called).
+Please see more details in the [algorithm](README.md#algorithm) section of the docs readme.

 # Discarded ideas

+### Architecture
 - In order to distribute the hits avoiding the needs for a single datastore, I though about adding a proxy in front of the services fleet in order to shard the calls, so each service instance will just keep a local in memory database as all the hits for a given source will be always hitting the same instance.
 Two problems related: